marimo-team/marimo/examples/frameworks/fastapi-github/README.md

-# FastAPI + marimo
+# Server marimo notebooks from a GitHub repository

-This is a simple example of how to use FastAPI with marimo.
-This example programmatically creates multiple marimo apps from a GitHub repository, and then serves them as a single FastAPI app.
+In this example, we programmatically create multiple marimo apps from a GitHub repository, and then serve them as a single FastAPI app.

 This example includes: